Imelda Schweighart: 2016: Miss Earth

-Winning Miss Philippines Earth 2016 made Schweighart the country's delegate to the Miss Earth 2016 pageant.
-She was awarded the "Darling of the Press" award at the delegates' media presentation at the Manila Diamond Hotel.
+Schweighart entered Miss Earth 2016, and did not place, but won the "Darling of the Press" award.
 At the finals, Schweighart ultimately did not place in the pageant, becoming the country's third delegate to not place in Miss Earth, after Jeanne Harn in 2007, and Psyche Resus in 2010.
 Katherine Espin of Ecuador was the winner of the pageant.